STEM Learning Ecosystems Overview

 Since 2015, the STEM Learning Ecosystems Initiative has cultivated and supported local, regional and state STEM Learning Ecosystems from across the globe.

-The Initiative is designed for communities to become an active member within a national network of their peers and STEM leaders.
+The Initiative is designed for communities to become active members within a national network of their peers and STEM leaders.

 Membership to the Community of Practice includes national convenings, webinars, and an online community and is built to encourage peer-to-peer support and mentoring.

-To support the design and cultivation of the STEM Learning Ecosystems across the globe, all participating STEM Ecosystems receive coaching and peer-mentoring plus have access to tools, assessments and resources.
+To support the design and cultivation of the STEM Learning Ecosystems across the globe, all participating STEM Ecosystems receive peer-mentoring plus access to tools, assessments and resources.